MarcusGrass/pgwm/README.md

 ### Edit .xinitrc or other file specifying WM entrypoint
 If built with `./build_wm.sh` The binary ends up in target/x86_64-unknown-linux-gnu/release/pgwm or target/x86_64-unknown-linux-gnu/lto/pgwm
-Replace the (probably) last line of .xinitrc with `exec setsid -w $BINARY_LOCATION` $BINARY_LOCATION being the path to the pgwm binary.
+Replace the (probably) last line of .xinitrc with

+`exec $BINARY_LOCATION` Is the usual way to run it, $BINARY_LOCATION being the path to the pgwm binary.
+`exec setsid -w $BINARY_LOCATION` Can be necessary if misbehaving processes cause SIGTTIN to be sent to the process group.

+#### Setsid havoc and freezing bug

+For a while I had been debugging freezes generally being caused by JetBrains IDE's.
+They are generally misbehaving on Linux and continue to do so with various bugs.
+One of them, is trying to read from terminal from a background job.
+This causes a SIGTTIN to be sent to the entire process group, effectively halting the WM and causing a freeze.

-`setsid` is necessary for the WM not to freeze on `SIGTTIN`, which sometimes occurs.
-It took a long long while debugging finding that out.
+Running the WM with `setsid` is necessary for the WM not to freeze on `SIGTTIN`.
+But, that causes other issues, such as `xinit` not knowing which program it should wait for, if any of the programs started in `.xinitrc` exit, the WM gets torn down as well.

 # Changing configuration
 Configuration resides in [pgwm_core/src/config/mod.rs](pgwm-core/src/config/mod.rs) and consists of rust code.